 - (1) If a forward pass from behind the line of scrimmage is incomplete in the end zone. - (2) If a defensive player, in the field of play, intercepts a pass or catches or recovers a fumble, backward pass, scrimmage kick, free kick, or fair catch kick, and his original momentum carries him into his end zone where the ball is declared dead in his team's possession.
-The ball belongs to the defensive team at the spot where the player's foot or other body part touched the ground to establish possession. - (a) If a player of the team which intercepts, catches, or recovers the ball commits a foul in the end zone, it is a safety. - (b) If a player who intercepts, catches, or recovers the ball throws a completed illegal forward pass from the end zone, the ball remains alive.
+The ball belongs to the defensive team at the spot where the player's foot or other body part touched the ground to establish possession.
+If that spot is in the end zone, the result of the play is a touchback, even if the ball is not on, above, or beyond the goal line.
+(11-6-1) - (a) If a player of the team which intercepts, catches, or recovers the ball commits a live-ball foul in the end zone, it is a safety. - (b) If a player who intercepts, catches, or recovers the ball throws a completed illegal forward pass from the end zone, the ball remains alive.
 If his opponent intercepts the illegal pass thrown from the end zone, the ball remains alive.
 If he scores, it is a touchdown. - (c) If a player of the team which intercepts, catches, or recovers the ball commits a foul in the field of play, and the ball becomes dead in the end zone, the basic spot is the spot of the change of possession. - (d) If the spot where possession changed is inside the one-yard line, the ball is to be spotted at the one-yard line.